Zimbra-Community/group-calendar/README.md

 It needs four parameters to work:

-    python groupcal.py -D <path to the caching database> <Hostname of one zimbra mailbox server> <administrative username> <password>
+    python groupcal.py -D <work in progress> <Hostname of one zimbra mailbox server> <administrative username> <password>

 There are other parameters available, which are described in the command